-Home inspections are a crucial part in buying real estate and they typically don’t happen until there is an accepted contract (a meeting of the minds).
-The home inspection period in the standard AAR purchase contract allows for a 10 day inspection period so it’s good to know what to expect during the inspection period and what to expect from home inspectors.
+Home inspections are a crucial part of buying a home.
+Once there is an accepted contract (meeting of the minds), the standard AAR Purchase Contract allows for a ten (10) day inspection period.
+It is helpful to know what to expect during the inspection period.

-- YES.
+YES.
 Since 2001 home inspectors have been regulated by the Arizona Board of Technical Registration (BTR).
 There are additional credentials beyond the standard regulation like CPI (Certified Professional Inspector) and ASHI (American Society Home Inspectors).

-- All home inspectors must provide a written report to the client that is in compliance with the Standards of Professional Practice for Arizona Home Inspectors.
-Often these reports include pictures, a summary page of items that need attention, and full detailed report of the property.
+All home inspectors must provide a written report to the client that complies with the Standards of Professional Practice for Arizona Home Inspectors.
+Often these reports include pictures, a summary page of items that need attention, and a full detailed report of the property.
 Keep in mind home inspectors are paid to find imperfections, so at times these reports can be very overwhelming.

-- Home inspection fees vary from inspector to inspector.
-Many home inspectors fees vary based on square footage, age of the home, and if it has a pool/spa.
+Home inspection fees vary between inspectors.
+Fees also range based on square footage, age of the home, and if there’s a pool or spa.
 Some companies even offer termite, radon, mold, and sewer scope inspections for an additional fee.

-- We have provided a few that we believe to be reliable and recommendable.
+We have provided a few that we believe to be reliable and recommendable.
 However, there are numerous home inspectors out there.
-Please look into whoever you would like and when you are ready to order your inspection contact us to review your options.
-We can help review the pros and cons of each one to help you determine which is best suited for you; as well as review any other inspections you may want during the inspection period; ie, sewer scope, mold, radon, etc.
+Please look into whoever you would like.
+We can help review each one’s pros and cons to help you determine which is best suited for you.

-- Inspectors provide a very detailed report of their findings.
-With a full report, a summary, and numerous pictures of their finding you do NOT actually have to attend the inspection.
-However, if time allows we certainly recommend meeting the inspector after the inspection for what is referred to as the ‘wrap up.’
-This gives you an opportunity to see first hand the concerns that were found and discuss each finding with the home inspector.
-This is the best opportunity to get a full perspective on the condition of the home you are investing in.
+Inspectors provide a very detailed report of their findings.
+With a full report, a summary, and numerous pictures.
+You do NOT have to attend the inspection.
+However, if time allows, we recommend meeting the inspector immediately after the inspection to review their findings.
+This time will also let you see firsthand the items of concern.